Product Setup and Advice

 - Second, Add a product Title

-- Third, scrolling the below, a general tab fills out your regular price, sale price and tax of your product.
+- Fourth, scrolling the below, a general tab fills out your regular price, sale price and tax of your product.
 You can also add or review the shipping information if you are offering a tangible product.
 If you want, click on the schedule and you can put a timeline on your sales price.

 - Finally, click the button “Publish”.